NISYSLAB/Emory-BMI-GSoC/README.md

 Workflows such as the above currently need to be composed with manual hard-coding or repeated scripting efforts through bash scripts or python classes.

-Through either a simple Python-based class that allows the execution of Niffler modules and containers, or through a workflow framework such as Wokflow Description Language (WDL) or Common Workflow Language (CWL), this process should be automated.
-That will elevate Niffler-1.0 as a generic workflow framework tailored for DICOM.

 **Current Status:** This approach is currently arbitrary and researchers are left to implement their workflows manually from each Niffler module and their own containers and often hard-coding how a workflow must execute from each individual module.

 The [workflows](https://github.com/Emory-HITI/Niffler/tree/dev/modules/workflows) module can be a good start, but Niffler has a long way to go.

+**Expected Outcomes:** Through either a simple Python-based class that allows the execution of Niffler modules and containers, or through a workflow framework such as Wokflow Description Language (WDL) or Common Workflow Language (CWL), the workflow specification and execution process should be automated.
+That will elevate Niffler-1.0 as a generic workflow framework tailored for DICOM.

 **Required Skills:** Python and optionally workflow frameworks such as CWL or WDL.